dendronhq/handbook/notes/area.team.sop.daily-asyncs.md

 ## Context

 Its easy to lose messages in discord, especially announcements.
-Daily asyncs this gives us one source of truth for all team wide announcements
+Daily asyncs give us one source of truth for all team wide announcements

 ## Steps